Bogdanovic, Capela lead Hawks past Raptors 107-103

 TAMPA, Fla.
-(AP) — Bogdan Bogdanovic scored 23 points, Clint Capela added 19 points and 21 rebounds, and the Atlanta Hawks beat the Toronto Raptors 107-103 on Tuesday night for their seventh win in eight games.
+(AP) — Bogdan Bogdanovic scored 23 points, Clint Capela added 19 points and 21 rebounds, and the short-handed Atlanta Hawks beat the Toronto Raptors 107-103 on Tuesday night for their seventh win in eight games.

-Kevin Huerter had 14 of his 17 points in the first half for Atlanta, and Brandon Goodwin added 18 points.
+“Our depth is something we talked about when the season started, and now it’s really showing,” said Kevin Huerter, who scored 14 of his 17 points in the first half for Atlanta.
+“We’re going into every game thinking we can win no matter who goes out on the court.”

+Brandon Goodwin added 18 points for the Hawks, who were missing seven injured players including Trae Young, who has sat out two games with a left calf contusion after a 42-point, nine-assist performance against Chicago on Friday night.

-Pascal Siakam led the Raptors with 30 points and rookie Malachi Flynn scored 22.
+Pascal Siakam led the Raptors with 30 points, six rebounds and seven assists, and rookie Malachi Flynn scored 22 points.

-The Hawks played a second straight game without Trae Young after Young’s 42-point, nine-assist performance against Chicago on Friday night.
-Young has a left calf contusion.

 Toronto played from behind all night, but a 3-pointer by Flynn brought the Raptors within eight with 6:20 left.
 Bogdanovich and Goodwin answered with 3s for Atlanta.
 The Raptors made it closer in the final 72 seconds with the help of three more 3-pointers by Flynn.
+They were 6 of 30 from behind the arc before Flynn made four late in he game.

+“Tonight he was pretty much our offense down the stretch,” Raptors coach Nick Nurse said.

 Atlanta led 66-54 after shooting 53% in the first half.